Student Employee Handbook

 At the end of each semester, students have two or three study days during which no classes are scheduled.
 While student employees may choose to work during these days, it is not required.
 Students should contact their supervisor to discuss expectations regarding work on these days.

 Student employees are eligible for sick time at an accrual rate of one hour for each 30 hours paid (.0334 hours per compensated hour).
 Student employees begin accruing on their start date and can begin using accrued time after 90 days of employment.
 Earned, unused sick time carries over year to year.
 A maximum of 48 hours of sick time may be accrued per calendar year.
 Up to 80 hours of sick time may be carried over from year to year.
+Student employees will not be paid for any unused sick and safe leave that the employee had at the time of separation from their position.

 Supervisors may request a physician’s statement from the employee if they have been out for more than three days or if the supervisor suspects misuse of earned sick and safe time.
 Sick time can be used to recover from physical/mental illness or injury; to seek medical diagnosis, treatment, or preventative care; to care for a family member who is ill or needs medical diagnosis, treatment, or preventative care; to address needs that may arise if the work or a family member is a victim of domestic abuse, sexual assault or stalking; when the employees place of business is closed by order of a public official due to a public health emergency; or to accommodate the employees need to care for a family member whose school or place of care has been closed due to inclement weather, loss of power, loss of heating, loss of water, or other unexpected closure (for the full list see Sick Time – Staff).